systemcraftsman/reactive-coffeeshop-demo/README.md

 Ghostbusters point their weird beam gun to the giant marshmallow man and fired.
 This made the giant marshmallow man blow up and literally everywhere is covered with marshmallow, including your idea to have your future beverages with marshmallow!

-When everything is calmed down, a few hours later, you order a frappucino again, this time with marshmallows(!).
+When everything is calmed down, a few hours later, you order a cappuccino again, this time with marshmallows(!).
 Because you think everything is already covered with marshmallows.
 The order goes into the queue with your marshmallows request.
 But when the order is ready, you see your order does not have any marshmallows included.